top of page

 The Challenge 🧐

-Together with our marketing lead, we conducted focus groups and co-creation sessions with college students in UCSC and UCLA to gather their needs and ideas through mindmaps.
-This ultimately helped me create our brand and user personas and journey maps.
+Together with our marketing lead, we conducted focus groups and co-creation sessions with college students in UCSC and UCLA to understand the average level of financial literacy and how confident they felt about navigating their finances alone.

 Focus Groups/Co-Creation Sessions